joshmorel/joshmorel.ca_pelican_old/content/install-nextcloud-dev-vm.rst

    ping 192.168.122.20

-In production we will rely on DNS, but for initial development we will add an entry in the `hosts` file of the our KVM **host** for static hostname look-up:
+In production we will rely on DNS, but for initial development we will add an entry in the `hosts` file of the KVM **host** for static hostname look-up:

 .. code-block:: console

    sudoedit /etc/hosts

-Add this entry:
+Add this line:

 .. code-block:: console